pingcap/failpoint/README.md

 - Failpoint routine is easy to write/read and checked by a compiler
 - Generated code by failpoint definition is easy to read
-- Will Keep the line number the same (for easy debug)
+- Will keep the line number the same (for easy debug)
 - Support parallel tests with context.Context

 ## Key concepts